CDA

 Support scheduling verification visit and CDA exam.

-Bonus: A Pathway Beyond On-Demand Program Live Training Pathway
+Bonus: A Pathway Beyond with National University On-Demand Program Live Training Pathway

-Six semester credits towards a bachelor’s degree at National University.
-This credit-bearing program is recognized as the equivalent of taking the following courses: "ECE 201: The Growing Child: Zero to 8" and "HED 220: Health, Nutrition, and Safety."
+The equivalent of taking the following college courses from National University: "ECE 201: The Growing Child: Zero to 8," "ECE 210 Child, Family, School, and Comm," and "HED 220: Health, Nutrition, and Safety."

 The CDA Pathway is designed for educators working in the following settings: 1) preschool; 2) with infants and toddlers; 3) family child care; and 4) home visitor environments.
 In addition to meeting the Council for Professional Recognition’s coursework requirements, this training provides learners with everything they need to know to succeed in Head Start.